 If you want to get the most out of the Mavic Air's camera, it's a good idea to invest in a set of filters.

-SANDMARC will soon release a six-filter kit that features a polarizing filter and five neutral density (ND) filters that were specifically designed for the Mavic Air.
+SANDMARC has filter kits that feature a polarizing filter and neutral density (ND) filters that were specifically designed for the Mavic Air.

 The polarizing filter helps cut down on glare off of non-metallic surfaces like water, while also cutting down on atmospheric haze and adding contrast to the sky.

-The ND filters vary from 2-stops to 6-stops, giving you a wide range of possibilities for blocking out light to take long exposures during the daytime.
+The ND filters vary from 2-stops to 4-stops, giving you a wide range of possibilities for blocking out light to take long exposures during the daytime.

 Whether you shoot photos, videos, or both, these filters enable you to get more creative without worrying about image degradation.